 First stop: Trillium Lake

 Head southwest on Hwy 35 for approximately 50 minutes and then turn left onto Trillium Lake road.
 Travel south for another 5 minutes before arriving at Trillium Lake.
-From here you will be treated to beautiful views of Mount Hoot (11,350′) and lush foliage.
+From here you will be treated to beautiful views of Mount Hood (11,350′) and lush foliage.
 There is a campground, vault toilets, picnic tables, and the easy 2-mile Trillium Shoreline Loop Trail – which I definitely recommend you hike!
+If you really enjoy your time at Mt Hood, you can always add on an extra day to take a full tour – this one arranges transportation from Portland which is pretty convenient.

 Second stop: Smith Rock State Park